The killing of PM Olof Palme: Part II (DRAFT)

 The IB Document, the North Diary and some other documents

 Alsén spoke with a former Swedish Defence Minister, a Social Democrat, who said that he didn’t believe Wallroth would have done it.
 Wallroth had not pointed to Soviet submarines and to me he even indicated that one might have used small Italian vessels.
 The former minister trusted Wallroth or had at least trusted him, but he was not surprised about the other names.
 They could very well have taken such a decision, he said (according to Alsén).
-Either Wallroth was involved in foul play or Lingärde was not correct.
+Either Wallroth was involved in foul play or IB/Lingärde was not correct.
 However, when the journalist Anders Hasselbohm had written a Swedish book Ubåtshotet [The Submarine Threat 1984] pointing to Western intrusions into Swedish waters, he was contacted by former Chief of Army, Lieutenant General Nils Sköld, who at the time worked for the Defence Ministry.
-Sköld claimed in conversation with Hasselbohm that it most likely had been Western submarines in Swedish waters in October 1982.
-The Diary of the Chief of Defence Lennart Ljung stated that this “Sköld’s adventure” was reported to him by the Swedish “Chief of Defence Staff and by his deputy”, in other words by Vice Admiral Bror Stefenson and Major General Bengt Wallroth, implying a “double-cross” and deception on behalf of the latter.
+Sköld claimed in a conversation with Hasselbohm that it most likely had been Western submarines in Swedish waters in October 1982 (He also claimed the same in public in 1987).
+The Diary of the Chief of Defence Lennart Ljung stated shortly after the publication of Hasselbohm’s book that this “Sköld’s adventure” was reported to him by the Swedish “Chief of Defence Staff and by his deputy”, in other words by Vice Admiral Bror Stefenson and Major General Bengt Wallroth, possibly implying a “double-cross” and deception on behalf of the latter.

 From left: Admiral Noel Gayler (U.S. former Director of the NSA), and members of the Palme Commission: Egon Bahr (a close advisor to the German Chancellor Willy Brandt), Olof Palme and Georgy Arbatov (a close advisor to Soviet leaders from Brezhnev to Gorbachev) in Amsterdam 18 June 1983 (Photo: Public Domain).The Covert USA: the Taylor Report and the North Diary.